DIFC Hiring Guide

 • Public Holidays

-Companies have to follow the holidays declared by the government and will not count towards the vacation leave.
-If an employee is asked to work on a public holiday, then the employer has to either compensate with an additional holiday or overtime pay.
+Public holidays in the UAE are announced by the government and are not deducted from annual leave.
+If employees are asked to work on a public holiday, they must be compensated with an additional day off or overtime pay.

 • Maternity Leave